jtviegas-sandbox/incubator/k8s/README.md

 >>> ... done.
 ```

-20. back on the client app, lets check the data again but this time lets try to find records of sensor1 and sensor2 with CONSISTENCY LEVEL ONE, that is, we want just one answer and we accept the first one arriving:
+20. back on the client app, lets check the data again but this time lets try to find records of sensor1 and sensor2 with ```CONSISTENCY LEVEL ONE``, that is, we want just one answer and we accept the first one arriving:

 content of 	```check_data.sh```:
 ```